 We bring new tech to old school

-This year, we’ve helped Bedminster’s local Business Improvement District encourage people back to Bristol’s streets post-pandemic by transforming the artwork on Bedminster’s Six Sisters into an off-the-wall experience.
+In 2022, we also helped Bedminster’s local Business Improvement District encourage people back to Bristol’s streets post-pandemic by animating the artwork on Bedminster’s Six Sisters using 6 new AR filters.

 30